altid/altid.github.io/README.md

   That being said, discovery of satisfactory services is difficult.
 Searching for applications on each platform you use, vetting their quality, and finding ways to integrate them with other services is thirsty work.

-## What Is Ubqt Gonna Do About It?
+## What Is Altid Gonna Do About It?

-  Leveraging a Ubqt network, adding a service that suits your needs is much more trivial; the overall state for a calendar of upcoming tasks is a set of lists, with links to the individual appointments - very trivial indeed!
+  Leveraging a Altid network, adding a service that suits your needs is much more trivial; the overall state for a calendar of upcoming tasks is a set of lists, with links to the individual appointments - very trivial indeed!
-The chance that you'll need a bespoke client and server side solution is lowered by Ubqt.
-Many things can be wholly described via ubqt's structure, as many services are equally described via HTML.
+The chance that you'll need a bespoke client and server side solution is lowered by Altid.
+Many things can be wholly described via altid's structure, as many services are equally described via HTML.

 ## Alright.
 Alright.
 Where's The But?